Ackee-Blockchain/trident/documentation/docs/trident-manifest/index.md

 ```

 - `fuzzing_with_stats` - Trident will show statistics after the fuzzing session.
-This option forces use of honggfuzz parameter `keep_output` as true in order to be able to catch fuzzer stdout.
 - `dashboard` - Trident will save a dashboard after the fuzzing session.
 - `state_monitor` - Trident will save a state monitor after the fuzzing session.